 Indications for laser treatment are:

-- Teleangiectasia ("Vascular sprouts") - small dilated blood vessels (diameter from 0,1 to 1 mm), morphologically represented by asterisks and meshes on various parts of the body.
+- Teleangiectasia ("Spider veins") - small dilated blood vessels (diameter from 0,1 to 1 mm), morphologically represented by asterisks and reticules in different parts of the body.

-- Venous lakes - is a soft papule of dark blue, violet, from 2 to 10 mm in diameter, usually located in the face, more often on the skin of the outer ear, scarlet border of the lips.
+- Venous lakes - is a soft papule of dark blue, purple color, from 2 to 10 mm in diameter, usually localized in the face, more often on the skin of the outer ear, scarlet border of the lips.

-- Reticular veins on the legs - expanded, often convoluted vessels with a diameter of 1 - 3 mm.
+- Reticular veins on the legs - dilated, often convoluted vessels with a diameter of 1 - 3 mm.

 - Hemangiomas - benign vascular tumors.
-The structure and the dominant type of blood supply distinguish: capillary, cavernous, arterial, venous and mixed types of hemangiomas.
+According to the structure and the dominant type of blood supply, they are distinguished: capillary, cavernous, arterial, venous and mixed types of hemangiomas.

 - Wine stains (nevus flammeus) - a local change in skin color caused by a vascular anomaly (capillary malformation).
-In the overwhelming majority of cases, pathology is congenital and persists throughout life (without appropriate treatment).
+In the vast majority of cases, the pathology is congenital and persists throughout life (without appropriate treatment).

 - oncological disease

 - herpes, as well as other viral and bacterial infections in the acute stage

 The duration of the procedure depends on the prevalence of vascular changes and takes from 25 to 40 minutes.
 Laser radiation parameters are selected individually for each specific patient.
 Most of the vascular neoplasms disappear irrevocably immediately after laser exposure, less often repeated procedures are required.
 Their number (in most cases, it takes from 1 to 3 sessions) and the intervals between them are determined by the attending physician, depending on the volume of the vascular lesion and the reaction of the skin to laser exposure.